ajitsinghrathore/lyrics_scrapper/README.md

 dependencies

+     set your own virtual environment

+     navigate to .vscode/settings.json file and put your  path for virtual environment  of python

+     then install these dependencies in your virtual environment

      1 ->  pip install bs4
      2 ->  pip install scrapy

-# set your own virtual environment

-   navigate to settings.json file in vscode editor for visual studio and

 # how to run it